 What is the Dopper Changemaker Challenge Junior about?
 Who is Stinky?
 We can imagine you have a few questions.
 That’s why we wrote a few frequently asked questions down.
 Including their answers.
 If your question isn’t here, you can always contact us!

 1. What is the Dopper Changemaker Challenge Junior?

 We are challenging children (ages 8 - 12) to come up with solutions that change people’s behaviour when it comes to single-use plastics.
-You can take part with your entire class (in groups of 2 - 3), or at home with two friends.
+You can take part with your entire class, or on your own.
 We put together a toolkit that will guide you through the Dopper Changemaker Challenge Junior, from a worksheet to help you find a solution to instructions on how to build a prototype.
 Everything you’d need to get to that planet-saving solution!

 2. Who’s behind this competition?

 A company called Dopper.
 Dopper is fighting plastic pollution one single-use water bottle at a time.
 By selling reusable water bottles, but also by raising awareness about plastic pollution and by stimulating education and research.
 That’s also why Dopper started the Dopper Changemaker Challenge Junior.
 Together with the storybook characters Stella, Simon and their talking skunk called Stinky, the CMCJ will hopefully help a lot of kids come up with solutions to the plastic problem.

 Stella and Stinky are the main characters in the book “Stella and Stinky and the plastic soup”, written by Christine Algera.
 Stella is a girl and Stinky is a talking skunk.
 Together, they travel the world to find a way to rewrite the plastic story.
 While travelling, they meet Simon, who will help them find a solution for the plastic problem.

 4. How can I enter the Dopper Changemaker Challenge Junior?

 5. How many children can be in one group?